SrGMC/pikion/README.md

 ### MathJax and highlight.js

-Somenextcloud integrates MathJax and highlight.js so you can display your beautiful LaTeX math formulas and highlight code based on the chosen language.
+Pikion integrates MathJax and highlight.js so you can display your beautiful LaTeX math formulas and highlight code based on the chosen language.

 ### Backgrounds

-Somenextcloud features colorful backgrounds to use in all of your pages.
+Pikion features colorful backgrounds to use in all of your pages.

 To use them, simply create any HTML element with one of the following classes: